Sadly, the female body tends to come under an endless amount of scrutiny.

 Tips For Vaginal Health

 BellyBelly asked Doctor Andrew Orr, a highly experienced women’s health and reproductive specialist, if he could share his very best tips for optimal vaginal health.
-Doctor Orr has helped thousands of women (and men) overcome reproductive problems in order for to conceive a baby.
+Doctor Orr has helped thousands of women (and men) overcome reproductive problems in order for them to conceive a baby.
 Here are his 10 best tips.

 #1: Don’t Douche!